Heating, Vent, A/C, and Refrigeration

 - Keep records of work performed

 Heating and air conditioning systems control the temperature, humidity, and overall air quality in homes, businesses, and other buildings.
-By providing a climate-controlled environment, refrigeration systems make it possible to store and transport food, medicine, and other perishable items.
+By providing a climate-controlled environment, refrigeration systems make storing and transporting food, medicine, and other perishable items possible.

 When installing or repairing air conditioning and refrigeration systems, technicians follow government regulations regarding the conservation, recovery, and recycling of refrigerants.
 The regulations include the proper handling and disposal of fluids and pressurized gases.

 Because HVACR systems have become increasingly complex, employers generally prefer applicants with postsecondary education or those who have completed an apprenticeship.
 Some states and localities may require technicians to be licensed.
-Workers may need to pass a background check prior to being hired.
+Workers may need to pass a background check before being hired.

-Many HVACR technicians receive postsecondary instruction from technical and trade schools or community colleges that offer programs in heating, air conditioning, and refrigeration.
+Many HVACR technicians receive postsecondary instruction from technical and trade schools or community colleges that offer heating, air conditioning, and refrigeration programs.
 These programs generally last from 6 months to 2 years and lead to a certificate or an associate’s degree.

-High school students should take courses in vocational education, math, and physics.
+High school students should take vocational education, math, and physics courses.
 Knowledge of plumbing or electrical work and a basic understanding of electronics is also helpful.

 Some technicians receive their training through an apprenticeship lasting 3 to 5 years.
 Several groups, including unions and contractor associations, sponsor apprenticeship programs.

-The U.S. Environmental Protection Agency (EPA) requires all technicians who buy, handle or work with refrigerants to be certified in proper refrigerant handling.
-Many trade schools, unions, and employer associations offer training programs designed to prepare students for the HVACR requirements include:
+The U.S. Environmental Protection Agency (EPA) requires all technicians who buy, handle, or work with refrigerants to be certified in proper refrigerant handling.
+Many trade schools, unions, and employer associations offer training programs designed to prepare students for the HVACR requirements, including: